jinxiu3939/seven-food-form/README.md

 # SevenFoodForm

-This project has a module of dynamic form based on [nebular](https://github.com/akveo/nebular).
+This project has a angular module of dynamic form based on [nebular](https://github.com/akveo/nebular).

 ## install